Middle East latest: Israeli strikes kill a hospital director in Lebanon and wound 9 medics in Gaza

 Israeli airstrikes killed a hospital director at his home in northeastern Lebanon and six others, while at least five paramedics were killed by Israeli strikes in the country's south on Friday, Lebanon's Health Ministry said.

+In Gaza, Israeli strikes hit Kamal Adwan Hospital, one of the few hospitals still partially operating in the northernmost part of the territory, wounding nine medical staff and damaging its generator and oxygen systems, the hospital director said Friday.
+The Israeli military said it did not know of any strikes in the area.

-The United Nations reported heavy clashes between Israeli troops and Hezbollah fighters in southern Lebanon.
+The United Nations reported heavy clashes in southern Lebanon between Israeli troops and Hezbollah fighters on Friday.
 Four Italian peacekeepers were lightly wounded when a rocket, likely fired by Hezbollah, hit their base, the U.N. said.

 A full-blown war between Israel and Hezbollah erupted in September after nearly a year of lower-intensity conflict.
 More than 3,640 people have been killed in Lebanon and 15,350 wounded, the majority following Israel’s escalation and ground invasion, the Health Ministry said Friday.